The guaranteed, fastest, least expensive, and least stressful way to wipe-out debt and increase credit score. Boom!

 The Automatic Stay Will Terminate Automatically 30 Days After You Filed Your Case

-Once the stay terminates, you may no longer be protected from your creditors even if you have a pending bankruptcy case.
+Once the stay terminates, you and your property will no longer be protected from creditors collections actions even if your bankruptcy case is still pending.

-You can, however, ask the judge to extend the automatic stay beyond the 30-day period by showing the judge filed the most recent case in good faith.
+The way around the 30-day rule, is to ask the judge to extend the automatic stay beyond the 30-day period by showing the judge you filed the current case in good faith.
+The judge must grant your request prior to the 30-day termination deadline.

-This is an example of how filing multiple cases makes getting bankruptcy relief more complicated.
+This is yet another example of how filing multiple cases makes bankruptcy relief more complicated.